 The green movement is booming in the clothing industry.
 Conscious consumers are asking for more eco-friendly products.
 Upcycling is part of the sustainable fashion movement that looks for solutions to the social and environmental issues within the industry.

 The rise of fast fashion over the last 20 years lead to the overproduction and overconsumption of cheaply made clothing.
-The apparel and footwear industry is now the second-largest polluter globally.
+The apparel and footwear industry is one of the largest polluters globally.

 It's responsible for huge amounts of pollution, waste, and carbon emissions.
 The way we produce and consume clothes today has negative consequences on the planet, the people, and the animals living on it.